adelola/a-b-c-development/README.md

 'Robot' icon in Add Student button - Robot by DaYeh Lee from the Noun Project 'Delete Student' icon - Remove by Viral faisalovers from the Noun Project

+alphabetic blocks by Vectors Point from the Noun Project